GreatFruitOmsk/pyqtdeploy-mirror/doc/command_line.rst

 .. cmdoption:: build

     This will build all the source code, include the :program:`qmake` ``.pro`` files, needed to create the application.
+The step in the full build process would be to run :program:`qmake`.

 .. cmdoption:: configure